victronenergy/node-red-contrib-victron/README.md

 ## Usage and examples

-When the Node-RED is started, a Victron Energy configuration node is automatically created, connecting to the dbus in the Venus device.
+When Node-RED is started, a Victron Energy configuration node is automatically created, connecting to the dbus in the GX device.
 All the node services and measurements can be found on [services.json](/src/services/services.json) and on the [wiki](https://github.com/victronenergy/node-red-contrib-victron/wiki/Available-nodes) -- however only those services and measurements that are available in the system are shown in the node edit panel.

 ![Architecture](documentation/images/node-palette.png)